-To meet existing objectives of the NWI, recommendations are below, with additional findings.
+To meet existing objectives of the NWI, a further recommendation is below, with an additional finding.

-Jurisdictions are not projected to meet their AS4747 metering installation commitments
+Finding 8.1 Jurisdictions are not projected to meet their metering installation commitments

-No states or territories are on track to meet their commitment to have all new and replacement meters AS4747 compliant by July 2025.
+Most states or territories are not on track to meet their commitment to have all new and replacement meters AS4747 compliant and have all water entitlements metered by July 2025.
 This undermines the ability of states to conduct proper measurement of watering limits and increases the risk of unreported water use and overextraction.